eexinw/Eexinwrites/content/essays/things-they-carried.md

 +++
-title = "The things they carried" description = ""
-date = "2018-06-01"
-draft = false
+title = "The things they carried (short story written for a workshop)" description = "" date = "2018-06-01" draft = false